 After the birth of my first child, I wrote and self-published my first public work, Dark Waters.
 This gave me the confidence to work on a series I’d always wanted to write, incorporating all the dark fascination of my youth with my adult fears.
 The Reacher series, a twisted, unsettling prediction of Britain’s future, was born.

-In 2016, I celebrated signing the first book of the series, The Running Game, with Next Chapter and have since released Border Lines and Every Storm Breaks, as well as putting out three short stories accompanying the series.
+In 2016, I celebrated signing the first book of the series, The Running Game, with Next Chapter Publishing and have since released Border Lines, Every Storm Breaks and The Rising Fire as well as putting out three short stories accompanying the series.
 Drawing from the constant political, economic and environmental instability, the series explores humanity in all its ugliness with an explosive, dynamic plot.
 And as the world continues to turn uneasily, I expect more excitement to come.